wagtail/wagtail-live/docs/getting_started/setup_ngrok.md

 When using Wagtail Live, especially webhook receivers, you will often need to register a public URL which messaging apps use to send new updates to your Wagtail site.

-In a development environment, ngrok can help us expose a public web server and tunnels requests to our local server.
+In a development environment, ngrok can help us expose a public web server and tunnel requests to our local server.

 ## Downloading ngrok